-7 Medicare 2015 Proposed Payment Changes Affecting GI
+7 Medicare 2015 Proposed Payment Changes Affecting GIGastroenterology and Endoscopy

 American Gastroenterological Association.

 1. The proposed changes do not include payment updates for lower endoscopy, including colonoscopy, despite rigorous advocacy efforts by the AGA and its sister societies: the American College of Gastroenterology and American Society for Gastrointestinal Endoscopy.
 The three societies released a joint statement urging CMS to allow for a more transparent rulemaking process and improved colonoscopy reimbursement.